18 Herbal Supplements with Risky Drug Interactions

-Today, herbal supplements and nutraceuticals can be purchased over-the-counter (OTC), but that does not always mean they are safe.
+Today, herbal supplements and nutraceuticals can be purchased over-the-counter (OTC) and may be labeled "all-natural", but that does not always mean they are safe.
 While these products are intended to boost health, and may make claims to that effect, robust clinical studies may be lacking.

 Does the FDA Regulate Herbal Products?

 The FDA does not apply the same effectiveness and safety studies used for prescription drugs to herbals, dietary supplements, and their manufacturers.
 The FDA can and does seize and remove from the market tainted, contaminated or unsafe dietary supplements when they are aware of problems.

 Aren't Herbs Are 'All Natural' and Safe?

 Even though herbal supplements may be from plant or herb sources, the active ingredients can still be potent chemicals.
 Because of this, herbal supplements can have drug interactions, even with each other or with food or alcohol.
 Unfortunately, these products are not labeled with safety warnings, and it is difficult for a consumer to know if an interaction may occur.

 Black cohosh is a shrub-like plant found in North America.
 Black cohosh is often used for menopausal disorders ("hot flashes"), painful menstruation, uterine spasms, and vaginitis.
 However, prescription drugs broken down by certain liver enzymes may accumulate in the body and lead to toxicity if used with black cohosh.
-Let's face it - drug interactions are complicated and numerous, so have your medications, even herbals and OTCs, screened by your pharmacist to review for black cohosh drug interactions.
+There is concern that black cohosh might also be toxic to the liver and may enhance liver toxicity with certain medications, such as:

-CoenzymeQ10, also known as ubiquinone or CoQ10, is found naturally in the heart, kidney, liver and pancrease, but aging and smoking can deplete these natural stores.
-CoQ10 is claimed to help heart damage caused by certain cancer medicines and for breast cancer, gum disease, or muscular dystrophy.
-Use of CoQ10 with anticoagulant drugs like warfarin may decrease the blood thinning effects of the anticoagulant and increase the risk for a clot.
-If you take a blood thinner, check with your doctor before starting CoQ-10.
+However, use of CoQ10 with anticoagulant drugs like warfarin may decrease the blood thinning effects of the anticoagulant and increase the risk for a clot.
+If you are considering the use of any supplement, always check with your doctor first.
+And if you take a blood thinner, check with your doctor before starting CoQ-10.
 You may need to have your blood clotting tests checked more frequently and may need a change in your anticoagulant dose.

-Cranberry may exert an increased effect on blood thinners (anticogulants) like warfarin and lead to bruising or bleeding.
+Cranberry may exert an increased effect on blood thinners (anticoagulants) like warfarin and lead to bruising or bleeding.
 If you take an oral blood thinner, check with your doctor before consuming unusual amounts of cranberry or cranberry juice.
 You may need to have your International Normalized Ratio (INR) or other blood clotting lab test checked more frequently.

 Most echinacea drug interactions are minor.
 Echinacea might slow the breakdown (metabolism) of caffeine in your body, and could lead to side effects like jitteriness, headache, or insomnia.
 Echinacea may also change how the body metabolizes many drugs that go through the liver.
 These are complicated interactions that can lead to side effects or reduced effectiveness of your medicine, so always check with your pharmacist.

 Evening Primrose Oil

 Evening primrose oil provides fatty acids used by the body for growth.
 Evening primrose oil contains gammalinoleic acid that may slow blood clotting and increase the likelihood of brusing or bleeding.
-If you take drugs or herbs that have may have blood thinner effects, check with your health care provider before using evening primrose oil
+If you take drugs or herbs that may have blood thinner effects, check with your health care provider before using evening primrose oil

 Valerian has been used to treat insomnia and anxiety, although evidence is conflicting.
 Germany's Commission E, the authorities that evaluate the use of herbal products in Germany, has approved valerian as an effective mild sedative.
 There are over 500 possible drug interactions with valerian, so a drug interaction screen is important when using valerian.